siangyin/HelloDay/README.md

 ### Problem

 Even on a good day, life can be overwhelming.
 Buzzing phones, work obligations, family needs, to-do lists, email overload, expectations, illness, invitations and the list goes on for the things that occupy our time.
-On top of that we have food choices, clothing choices, money worries, and mental and physical health issues that can weigh us down.

 Personally, I always get stressed out pretty easily and having alot of inner thought in mind fighting with each other.
 Some day, I feel energetic and positive but some other day I maybe feeling down and begin to self doubting.
 By jot down all the thoughts reminding myself are helpful to free the mind and can be like a walk through or reflections from things that happened around me.

 ### Solution

 Focus Diaries as like a place where one can record events, experience and even throw anything you want to declutter out from your mind.
-This digital journal app help to simplfy your life by empty what's on your mind at the same time understand ownself better.
+This digital journal app help to simplify your life by empty what's on your mind at the same time understand ownself better.

 ## Project Development